oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 - Generate suspicious activity on the target database
 - Refresh the latest user assessment and rename it
 - Compare the latest user assessment with the initial user assessment
-- Set the latest assessment as the baseline
-- View the user assessment history for all target databases
+- (Optional) View the user assessment history for all target databases
-- Download the latest user assessment as a PDF report
+- (Optional) Download the latest user assessment as a PDF report

 ### Prerequisites

 This lab assumes you have:

-- Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console at `https://cloud.oracle.com`
+- Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
 - Registered your target database with Oracle Data Safe (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))
-- Started audit data collection for your target database in Oracle Data Safe (see [Audit Database Activity](?lab=audit-database-activity))
+- Started audit data collection for your target database in Oracle Data Safe (see [Audit Database Activity](?lab=audit-database-activity)).
+Audit data collection is required if you want to view a user's audit records from within User Assessment.

 ### Assumptions